MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 | summarize make_list(Account) by Computer
 ```

-9. The following statement demonstrates the make_list function.
+9. The following statement demonstrates the make_set function.

-make_list returns a dynamic (JSON) array containing distinct values that Expression takes in the group.
+The make_set function returns a dynamic (JSON) array containing *distinct* values that Expression takes in the group.
 This KQL query will first filter the EventID with the where operator.
 Next, for each Computer, the results are a JSON array of unique Accounts.
 In the Query Window.
 Enter the following statement and select **run**:

 ```KQL